gregmalcolm/wacky-wandas-wicked-weapons-frontend/README.md

 Setup
 -----

-Don’t forget to the start the API f
+Don’t forget to the start the API first

 ```
 npm install